Adult Treatment, Braces, Orthodontics, Uncategorized

 What are elastics for braces used for?
 Will I need elastics on my braces?
 How long should I wear elastics for braces?
 How often should I change my elastics?

-These are just some of the many questions we often get from our perspective or current braces patients.
+These are just some of the many questions we often get from our prospective or current braces patients.
 If you’re an existing patient or are about to embark on your braces journey, you may be wondering some of these same questions!
-Check out some of the most common questions our doctors get and our answers below!
+Check out some of the most common questions our doctors get, along with our answers below!

 Orthodontic elastics are typically made from a strong and stretchy medical-grade latex material of varying sizes and elasticity for particular needs.